chemag/h265nal/fuzz/README.md

-We decided to use the unittests (which show how to test each of the parsers, and even provides some interesting input cases) to auto-generate both the fuzzers (the cpp files that contain the fuzzing glue) and the corpus.
+We decided to use the unittests (which show how to test each of the parsers, and even provides some interesting input cases) to auto-generate both the fuzzers (the cpp files that contain the fuzzing glue) and to jump-start the corpus.

 We provide a script (`converter.py`) that parses unittests in order to auto-generate both the fuzzers (in the libfuzzer's case this means the